 What If You Want to Shave Your Head?

-As we discussed, the most natural result is achieved by keeping hair longer than a number 2 or above; anything shorter increases the risk of scar visibility.
-SMP (scalp micropigmentation) may help conceal scarring more effectively with a shaved head; however, this is not a guarantee.
+As we discussed, the most natural result is achieved by keeping hair longer than a number 2 or above; anything shorter increases the risk of FUE scars becoming visible.
+If you want to shave your head after having an FUE hair transplant, you will tend to expose the small pin-point scars.
+You may want to then concern having SMP (scalp micropigmentation) which can help conceal scarring more effectively with a shaved head; however, this is not a guarantee.

 The longevity of scalp micro-pigmentation treatment can last up to six years or longer, depending on the procedure technique, the body’s response to the treatment, and the quality of post-treatment care.

 Surgical operations always produce some form of scarring, regardless of any intervention to minimise it.
-FUE produces fewer scars than FUT, but the procedure nonetheless leaves some scarring behind.
+FUE produces fewer visible scars when hair is kept a shorter hair length than FUT hair transplant surgery.
+FUT hair transplant surgery leaves a linear scar at the back rather than the small pin-point scars of FUE hair transplant surgery.

 Get in Touch